-Hot on the heels of the last two posts that considered the benefits of producing your own script with respect to TV, today I’d like to explore how the creative decision to produce can have a positive affect on health and well-being.
-But first…
+Today I’d like to explore how the creative decision to produce can have a positive affect on health and well-being.

-Unfortunately, the sad reality is that most writers discover too late that becoming a produced writer is much harder than they imagined.
+Sadly, the majority of writers discover too late that becoming a produced writer is far harder than they imagined.
 So what’s the answer?

 Write a play and set about putting it on at a theatre!
 Gather creatives around you and make a short film!
-Buy the Stop-motion app to create an animation film by manipulating plastercine models on your mobile phone, etc…The opportunities are endless but what is really needed is:
+Buy the Stop-motion app to create an animation film by manipulating plastercine models, filming it on your mobile phone, etc…The opportunities are endless but in actuality, what is really needed is:

-a changed mindset that breaks out of the cycle of continuous writing (which is going nowhere) and into producing your own body of work.
+a changed mindset that breaks out of the cycle of continuous writing of stories (that will not be made) into producing your own work.

-In short, sidestep the gatekeeper by taking it from the page and placing it in front of a live audience – be that theatre, web or screen or whatever.
-Only as we do this and others gain access to our work will we (ourselves) start to become more fulfilled, positive and confident in our writing ability as it brings other opportunities our way.
+In short, a change in thinking that determines to sidestep the gatekeeper by taking it from the page and placing it in front of a live audience – be that theatre, web or screen or whatever.
+Only as we do this and others gain access to our work will our potential be realised.
+Moreover, we will become more fulfilled, positive and confident in our writing ability as it brings other opportunities our way.

 Until next week…